alexander-ugent/streamlit-analytics2/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull Request
+# Pull Request Template
-about: Propose changes to the codebase
-title: "[PR] "
-labels: pull request
-assignees: '444B'

----

-**Describe your changes**
-A clear and concise description of what your pull has achieved.
-Include any relevant motivation and context.
-List any dependencies that are required for this change.

-**Testing performed**
+## TL;DR
+Provide a brief summary of the changes made.
+-

+## Problem Solved
+1. Describe the problem your changes address.
+2. Please mention the issue number if relevant
+-
+-

+## Screenshots
+If applicable, add screenshots to help explain your solution.
+For adding images, use:
+-

+## Changes Made(Optional)
+List the main changes in bullet points.

+- [ ] Change 1...
+- [ ] Change 2...
+- [ ] ...

+## Manual Testing
+- [ ] You have manually tested all changes to ensure they work as intended.
+Replace the [ ] with a [X] if True.

+**How was this tested?**
 Describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.

-**Additional context**
-Add any other context or screenshots about the pull request here.
+-

+## Additional Notes
+Include any additional information that might be relevant for reviewers.
+-